– Hashtag – A hashtag is the pound or number sign (#) placed in front of a keyword or phrase to make it clickable and searchable. Hashtags only work with letters & numbers – no spaces between words. Hashtags are not case sensitive. Use them consistently in your posts to help classify them with major

 Optimization – Making sure a web page, blog post, social media profile has all the pertinent keywords so that it will come up when someone searches for those keywords.
 On a web page, this also includes meta tags and title tags.

 Organic Search Results – Non-paid search engine page results.
 These come up in order of relevancy to the search term and the freshness of the content.
+80% of people ignore Google ads (source).
+They go for the organic search results.

 Outbound Links – See External Links.